AdrianArtacho/salta_emotouch/SEGMENT-study.md

 ## Perceptual Study

-Welcome to this Ytansitions perceptual study on temporal segmentation, which means we attempt to identify the different sequences (segments, blocks, parts) that make up a specific dance or music performance.
+Welcome to this perceptual study on temporal segmentation, which means we attempt to identify the different sequences (segments, blocks, parts) that make up a specific dance or music performance.